 Leave a comment

-I Found God today in loving friendships.
+I Found God today in safe journeys.

 Leave a comment